jefffhaynes/BinarySerializer/README.md

 </code>

 In this example, the Data property will be copied from the source stream during serialization.
 On deserialization, the resulting object graph will contain a Streamlet object which references a section of the source stream and allows for deferred read access.
 Note that this feature is only supported when the underlying source stream supports seeking.
 When dealing with non-seekable streams (e.g. NetworkStream), it is better to deserialize the stream in frames or packets where possible rather than try to deserialize the entire stream (which in some cases may be open-ended) at once.

+## Encoding ##

+Text encoding can be specified by the <code>SerializeAsAttribute</code> and is inherited by all children unless overridden.

+    [SerializeAs(Encoding = "windows-1256")]
+    public string Name { get; set;  }

+## Endianness ##

+A quiant topic these days but incredibly painful if you're suddenly faced with it.
+BinarySerializer handles endianness in two ways: globally or field-local.
+If you're working in a system that deal entirely in big endian, you can simply do:

+    serializer.Endianness = Endianness.Big;

+In other cases you may actually have a mix of big and little endian and again you can use the <code>SerializeAsAttribute</code> to specify endianness.
+As with encoding, endianness is inherited through the graph heirarchy unless overridden by a child field.

+    [SerializeAs(Endianness = Endianness.Big)]
+    public uint SectorCountBig { get; set; }

+## Exceptions ##

+If an exception does occur either during the initial reflection phase or subsequent serialization, every layer of the object graph with throw its own exception, keeping the prior exception as the inner exception.
+Always check the inner exception for more details.